-Implementation of Turnaround Principles in Schools not in the C3 Schools: For those Priority Schools in LEAs that have demonstrated capacity to implement the Turnaround Principles, the LEAs must operate the schools according to the following Turnaround Principles:
+Implementation of Turnaround Principles, the LEAs must operate the schools according to the following Turnaround Principles:

-- The LEA shall review the performance of every principal, using established criteria, to determine if the principal has the skills, abilities, and leadership qualities to serve as an instructional leader in the school.
-Any principal who does not have the skills, abilities, and leadership qualities necessary to lead the turnaround efforts will be replaced. - The principal of each Priority School shall be provided autonomy to the greatest extent possible and will be given operational flexibility in the areas of scheduling, staff, curriculum, and budget. - In conjunction with the LEA, the principal of each Priority School shall (a) review the qualities of all staff, using established criteria, and retain only those who are determined to be effective and have the ability to be successful in the turnaround effort; and (b) prevent ineffective teachers from being hired or transferred to the school. - The principal of each Priority School shall ensure that all teachers have high-quality, job-embedded, ongoing professional development informed by the TLE that is aligned with teacher and student needs. - The principal of each Priority School shall design the school day, week, and year to include additional time for student learning and teacher collaboration. - The principal of each Priority School shall serve as instructional leader, strengthening the school's instructional program based on student needs and ensuring that the instructional program is research-based, rigorous, and aligned to OAS. - The principal of each Priority School along with a team of teacher leaders shall participate in state-provided training in the Oklahoma Data Review Model.
+- The LEA shall review the performance of every principal, using established criteria, to determine if the principal has the skills, abilities, and leadership qualities to serve as an instructional leader in the school. - The principal of each Priority School shall be provided autonomy to the greatest extent possible and will be given operational flexibility in the areas of scheduling, staff, curriculum, and budget. - In conjunction with the LEA, the principal of each Priority School shall (a) review the qualities of all staff, using established criteria, and retain only those who are determined to be effective and have the ability to be successful in the turnaround effort; and (b) prevent ineffective teachers from being hired or transferred to the school. - The principal of each Priority School shall ensure that all teachers have high-quality; job-embedded, ongoing professional development informed by the TLE that is aligned with teacher and student needs. - The principal of each Priority School shall design the school day, week, and year to include additional time for student learning and teacher collaboration. - The principal of each Priority School shall serve as instructional leader, strengthening the school's instructional program based on student needs and ensuring that the instructional program is research-based, rigorous, and aligned to OAS. - The principal of each Priority School along with a team of teacher leaders shall participate in stateprovided training in the Oklahoma Data Review Model.
 The principal of each Priority School and all teachers within each Priority School shall participate in regular reviews of data to inform instruction and for continuous improvement.
 This will require providing time for collaboration on the use of data. - The principal of each Priority School shall establish a school environment that improves school safety and discipline and addresses other non-academic factors that impact student achievement, such as students' social, emotional, and health needs.
 All Priority Schools will be encouraged to implement Positive Behavior Interventions and Supports models along with Response to Intervention models to assist with achieving this type of school environment. - The principal of each Priority School shall facilitate family and community engagement by partnering with the SEA to conduct an audit of the current level of family and community engagement and using tools such as the Family Engagement Tool provided by the Center for Innovation and Improvement to establish policies and routines that will encourage ongoing family and community partnerships with the school.